Runi-VN/LegoHouse/README.md

 ### Installation and use
 1) Set up your database using the included SQL script.
 (Found in \_extra)
 2) Change the DBConnector to your setup.
 (Found in the data layer)
-3) Clean and build. **The tests should fail**, considering you haven't set up a test database for my specific project.
-Either delete them or comment them out.
+3) Clean and build -> Run.

+Any tests included should/could fail because they take use of a test database not included.

 ## Completed requirements: